MPult/Dad-Bot/README.md

 What things you need to install the software and how to install them

 * node.js
-* A discord application and bot
+* A discord application and bot, [See refernce, I know it's for discord.py and not discord.js](https://discordpy.readthedocs.io/en/latest/discord.html)

 ### Setting Development Enviornemt